uditagowdety/genuary-2025/README.md

-# 🌟 Welcome to My Genuary 2025 Portfolio!
+# 🌟 welcome to my genuary 2025 portfolio!

-Genuary is a **month-long festival** celebrating the magic of creative computation and generative art.
-Every day in **January**, I will create coded art inspired by the **daily prompts** for this year’s edition.
+genuary is a **month-long festival** celebrating the magic of creative computation and generative art. every day in **january**, i will create coded art inspired by the **daily prompts** for this year’s edition.

-This portfolio is a collection of my creative explorations, showcasing how code can transform into art.
-Each piece is built using **p5.js** and other creative tools.
+this portfolio is a collection of my creative explorations, showcasing how code can transform into art. each piece is built using **p5.js** and other creative tools.

-Stay tuned for daily updates!
+stay tuned for daily updates!

 ---